mheimlich/Catch2/docs/usage-tips.md

 significant overhead from linking against Catch2 more often per compiled test case, and also make it hard/impossible to run tests in batches.

+Because there is no hard and fast rule for the right size of a test binary, I recommend having 1:1 correspondence between libraries in project and test binaries.
+(At least if it is possible, in some cases it is not.)
+Having a test binary for each library in project keeps related tests together, and makes tests easy to navigate by reflecting the project's organizational structure.

 ---